Arksine/moonraker/docs/configuration.md

 address:
 #   A valid ip address or hostname for the Home Assistant server.
 This
 #   parameter must be provided.
+This option accepts Jinja2 Templates, see
+#   the [secrets] section for details.
 protocol:
 #   The protocol for the URL to the Home Assistant server.
 Default is http.
 port: